yeehanchung/yeehanchung.com/src/content/tech/javascript/just-javascript-course-by-dan-abramov.md

 tag: javascript
 ---

 Wellworthy JavaScript course.
-Thankfully I came across [Dan Abramov](https://twitter.com/dan_abramov)'s curated content on [JavaScript Universe](https://justjavascript.com/), learning JavaScript Under the Hood and his mental models really make more sense for me when I look at my codes now.
+Thankfully I came across [Dan Abramov](https://twitter.com/dan_abramov)'s curated content on [JavaScript Universe](https://justjavascript.com/), learning JavaScript Under the Hood and his mental models really make more sense to me when I look at the codes now.

 What more to say?
 Money well spent 🙂

 The course composed of the things below: